 Upon arrival for your FINRA OTR there will usually be any number of persons present.
 At a minimum expect to find a contract court reporter, the lead FINRA investigator, and a FINRA enforcement attorney.
 You might bring a FINRA compliant business card to assist the court reporter in getting your name and address correct.

 FINRA will start by introducing the parties present and going over the rules of the interview.
 You are required to answer questions truthfully and will be providing sworn testimony.
-You are not compelled to answer any question but your failure to do so can be used to bar you from FINRA.
+You are not compelled to answer any question but your failure to do so can be used as grounds to bar you from FINRA.
 Be sure to seek advice from counsel before answering if there is any jeopardy of self-incrimination.
 Open questions must be answered before any break in the proceeding will be permitted.

 They will usually spend an hour or more asking about every item on your CRD to include detailed biographical information and any customer complaints.
 Thoroughly review this information prior to the OTR and make sure that it is accurate.
 Expect to be asked for the reason for every job change, even for jobs prior to joining the financial services industry.
 Don’t be fooled by their casual and friendly demeanor at this point, more difficult and pointed questions are forthcoming.